Degree-Scale Galactic Radio Emission at 122 MHz around the North Celestial Pole with LOFAR-AARTFAAC: Modelling the Diffuse Galactic Emission

 We derive an estimate of the confusion noise for AARTFAAC from the classical confusion limit ($\sigma_c$) using the relation from \cite{vanhaarlem2013}:

 where $\theta$ is the angular resolution (FWHM), and $\nu$ is the observation frequency.
 A12-HBA has an angular resolution of $\sim 7\arcmin$ at 122\,MHz, yielding a confusion limit of $\sigma_c \sim 230$\,mJy\,beam$^{-1}$.
 The standard deviation of the residuals, after cleaning, for the inner $10^{\circ}$ region of the field is $\sim220$\,mJy.
 These two values are consistent with each other, assuming that the primary beam correction is small for this inner $10^{\circ}$ region.
-In the future, we plan a deeper multi-frequency CLEAN by combining subbands spanning a wide frequency range along with an improved direction-dependent calibration step that includes an HBA-tile beam model.
+In the future, we plan a deeper multi-frequency CLEAN by combining sub-bands spanning a wide frequency range along with an improved direction-dependent calibration step that includes an HBA-tile beam model.
 Figure \ref{fig:residual} shows the Stokes $I$ image of the residual visibilities after subtraction of the 4924 component CLEAN model, produced using $\vect{u} \leq 120$ baselines.
+The corresponding A12-HBA PSF (shown in figure~\ref{fig:A12-HBA-psf}) is well behaved with few-percent side-lobe levels within $\sim3^{\circ}$ radius and close to zero elsewhere.
 We now model this residual diffuse emission using the two methods mentioned above.